dai-continuous-testing/CommunityCode-Mobile-JUnitStarterProject/README.md

 3. Click Upload.
 4. Click the application file to upload.

-In your tests, change *com.experitest.ExperiBank* (and activity if needed) in desired capabilities for your application.
+In your tests, set *com.experitest.ExperiBank* (and activity if needed) to the desired capabilities for your application.

 * For Android:
 ```